 Rinse the cartridge under running water.

-If limescale and mineral deposits are covering it, place it in a dish of vinegar.
-Let it soak for 30 minutes to one hour.
+If limescale and mineral deposits are covering it, place it in a dish of vinegar and water.
+Let it soak for 30 minutes to an hour.

-If it appears degraded or even slightly worn out, we recommend that you replace it.
-Take it with you to the hardware store and get a similar one.
+If the cartridge appears damaged or even slightly worn out, we recommend replacing it.
+Take it to your local hardware store and get a like-for-like replacement.

-Once the cartridge is clean, or you get a new one, reverse the steps above to reconnect the cartridge.
+Once the cartridge is clean, or you have a new one, reverse the above steps to reconnect the cartridge.

-Tighten the cartridge nut gradually; avoid overdoing it.
+Tighten the cartridge nut gradually and avoid overdoing it.
 Reopen the supply valves and check the pressure.
 It should be back to normal.

 Dealing with a Line Blockage

-If neither the cartridge nor the aerator was the cause of trouble, there might be something stuck in the water lines.
+If neither the cartridge nor the aerator was causing the issue, there could be something stuck in the water lines.
 This calls for flushing, which is very easy to do.